 Santa Cruz County covers a lot of scenic ground.
 And while nothing beats a good hike, bike or swim, sometimes a lazy drive is the best way to see it all.
 Below, we’ve shared some of our favorite scenic drives – as well as ways to enhance your outings as you explore the expanses of Santa Cruz County.

 North Coast & Highway 1: Coastal Farms & Hidden Beaches

 Wow, wow, and wow are the three words that best describe this seaside route which radiates with coastal splendor.
-Heading south from San Francisco or Half Moon Bay, your welcome to Santa Cruz County is Waddell Beach, whose ever-present waves are filled with brave wind and kite surfers, and Rancho del Oso, a wonderful nature center ringed by hiking trails.
+Heading south from San Francisco or Half Moon Bay, your welcome to Santa Cruz County is Waddell Beach, whose ever-present waves are filled with brave wind and kite surfers.
 Around the bend, you’ll be lured by fresh strawberries – and the pies and shortcakes they inspire – of Swanton Berry Farm’s quaint farm stand.
 When you’ve had your fill, head further south until you reach the charming town of Davenport that’s perched on coastal bluffs that hide insanely beautiful beaches.
 As you continue south on Highway 1, peek to the ocean and try and spot the iconic, Shark Fin Cove Beach – a famed rock formation that resembles a shark fin in the waves.
 Before reaching Santa Cruz proper, you can detour into Wilder Ranch State Park whose Old Cove Landing Trail lends a front row view of the area’s dramatic coastline.

 West Cliff Drive: Quintessential Santa Cruz